learn-co-curriculum/fibonacci-series/README.md

 Output: 55
 ```

+Note that we are using zero-indexing for the series.

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.

 ## Before you start coding: